-'Do not worry.
-I will be fine telling the truth': Quotes from Trump impeachment hearing
+'The facts as I understood them': Quotes from Trump impeachment hearing

 “This is scary what these guys are putting our country through.
 It is sad, it is scary, it is wrong.”

-Reporting by David Morgan, Karen Freifeld, Patricia Zengerle, Susan Cornwell, Richard Cowan and Doina Chiacu; Editing by Alistair Bell and Grant McCool
+Reporting by David Morgan, Karen Freifeld, Patricia Zengerle, Susan Cornwell, Richard Cowan and Doina Chiacu; Editing by Alistair Bell, Grant McCool and Peter Cooney